EivindArvesen/prm/README.md

 rm *.log *.tmp
 ```

-When you activate a new project, prm automatically stops any active projects.
+When you activate a new project, prm automatically stops any active project in the current shell.

 When a project is deactivated, prm changes the working directory back to the path you were originally on before starting your first project.